 SAP Press, nor nearly all of its authors care what is true.
 SAP Press exists to sell books that promote SAP.

 ABAP Coming to the SAP Cloud Platform!

-The description of this video on YouTube is “During his SAP TechEd keynote, SAP CTO Björn Goerke announced ABAP as the next environment added to the SAP Cloud Platform.
-A new, modern version optimized for cloud, ABAP” A lot of what SAP does has no other purpose than to make a marketing splash.
+The description of this video on YouTube is, “During his SAP TechEd keynote, SAP CTO Björn Goerke announced ABAP as the next environment added to the SAP Cloud Platform.
+A new, modern version optimized for cloud, ABAP” A lot of what SAP does have no other purpose than to make a marketing splash.
 This ABAP in SAP Cloud is essentially this type of announcement.

-Embedded languages was the trend when ABAP was first developed.
+Embedded languages were the trend when ABAP was first developed.
 Even MS Excel has its own embedded language – VBA.

 - Developers get less able to write “unsafe” code.
-Actually, that was done as supposed to.
-For instance, C++ is the powerful language, but as observed by Denis Myagkov, it provides a whole range of opportunities to shoot your leg off with your own gun.
+That was done as supposed to.
+For instance, C++ is a powerful language, but as observed by Denis Myagkov, it provides a whole range of opportunities to shoot your leg off with your gun.

 - Ability to write platform and operational system independent code.
-At that time there was a whole zoo of different platforms like mainframes and operational systems like FreeBSD and Solaris.
-Actually ABAP was designed like JAVA.
+At that time, there was a whole zoo of different platforms like mainframes and operational systems like FreeBSD and Solaris.
+ABAP was designed like JAVA.

-- Implement ABAP as DSL – domain specific language.
+- Implement ABAP as DSL – domain-specific language.
 ABAP was inspired by another DSL popular in 1970-1980 – COBOL.
-In addition, ABAP has native seamless integration with many databases (Oracle, Sybase, DB2 and few other).
+Also, ABAP has native seamless integration with many databases (Oracle, Sybase, DB2, and a few others).